Epping Forest District: Rail

 Roydon railway station on the West Anglia Main Line is the only National Rail station within the district, which lies on the district boundary with East Hertfordshire.
-Sawbridgeworth railway station on the same line lies directly east of the district, within Hertfordshire.
-Both stations are served by Greater Anglia trains either between London Liverpool Street and Ely, and London Stratford and Bishop's Stortford, with direct connections to destinations such as Broxbourne, Tottenham Hale, Audley End and Cambridge.
+Sawbridgeworth railway station on the same line lies directly west of the district, within Hertfordshire, as does Waltham Cross railway station, which serves the district's town of Waltham Abbey.
+These stations are served by Greater Anglia trains either between London Liverpool Street and Ely, and London Stratford and Bishop's Stortford, with direct connections to destinations such as Broxbourne, Tottenham Hale, Audley End and Cambridge.

-Harlow Town railway station in neighbouring Harlow is additionally served by Greater Anglia's Stansted Express trains, with a direct connection to Stansted Airport.

 The London Underground Central line passes through the southern portion of Epping Forest.
 Epping, Theydon Bois, Debden and Loughton stations in the borough fall in London fare zone 6, with Buckhurst Hill in zone 5 and Roding Valley, Chigwell and Grange Hill in zone 4.

 The Central line provides the district with direct connections with East London, The City, the West End, and West London.
 Transport for London manages the London Underground network.

 A former portion of the Central line between Epping and Chipping Ongar, via North Weald and Blake Hall, is part of the Epping Ongar Railway.

 Road

 Two motorways meet in the district - the M25 London Orbital motorway and the M11 motorway.

 The M25 motorway runs eastbound (clockwise) towards Brentwood and the Dartford Crossing.
 The motorway runs westbound (anticlockwise) towards Enfield, Watford and Heathrow Airport.
-The route is part of the international E-road network - part of E30 between Cork in Ireland and Omsk in Russia.
-The M25 meets the A121 within the district at junction 26, near Waltham Abbey, and the M11 at junction 27 near Epping.

 The M11 motorway runs northbound towards Stansted Airport and Cambridge, and southbound towards East London.
 Junctions 5 (A1168, Loughton and Chigwell), 6 (M25), 7 (A414, Harlow) and 7A (A1025, Harlow) fall within Epping Forest.

 Other main routes in the district include: